mungadunga/simple-page-project/README.md

 <br>

-Since JavaScript runs on any browser, you don't any any config files.
+Since JavaScript runs on any browser, you don't need any config files.